top of page

 • Global Priority 2TB Plan - Unlimited data inland + 2TB per month of priority data

-Something to keep in mind is that for now there's no way to toggle the priority data on and off with this plan, and at this stage the priority data allowance is used up first.
+Due to the priority data allowance it's possible to use this plan during crossings.
+But, be aware there's no way to toggle the priority data on and off, and the priority data allowance is used up first.

 Starlink for boats yacht